 You should know there are a lot of answers out there to this question, and all of them are a bit fuzzy.
 Without going into too much detail than would be useful, just know that the term itself, HDMI, actually refers to a cable specification, and that specification has a certain set of tests you can use to see if a cable passes or fails the certification for the cable spec.
 So, you could take any cable, run those tests, and see if it passes the spec.

 In general, what would make a cable fail the specification tests?
 The longer a cable is, the more the signal is changing as it travels.
 This degradation of the signal while it travels down the cable is normal, and the shorter a cable is, the less noticeable the degradation is.
 So, we know short cables are good, and an arbitrarily long cable is bad, but what about in between?

-The short story here is that many manufacturers will sell HDMI cables clear up to 50 feet in length.
-That may seem to imply that 50 feet is the “maximum” length, but that’s simply not the case.
+The short story here is that many manufacturers will sell HDMI cables clear up to 50 feet in length, however, it's important to replace them when you start to notice they're deteriorating (our guide).
+Regarding the length, that may seem to imply that 50 feet is the “maximum” length, but that’s simply not the case.
 As a signal degrades, it’s not like the cable stops working, it’s just that the signal on the other end gets worse and worse.
 Most manufacturers recommend not going over 20 feet without some powered solution (more on that below).
 So, while there isn’t a maximum length per se, you should think of 20 feet as the max optimal length.